-2008].
+The input set of data S_d may be structured, semistructured, or completely unstructured.
+Hence, we begin by performing a preprocessing of the input data.
+During this step, we perform blocking of the input data, splitting them into individual records, consisting of attributes and storing each record and its set of attributes.
+For instance, the sample filename in Figure 1 becomes a single record \mathbf{f}1 consisting of the set of attributes $\mathbf{S}{\Pi} = \{ofst, 1000m, poststack, sfld, gom, v1, 2008\}$.
 We process each record individually, examining each of its attributes in term.
 For each attribute, we probe the FNC ontology and we map the attribute to a corresponding instance of a domain concept, if we are able to find such a concept.
-We use exact matching to map attributes to domain concepts and we store such mappings as triples in a triplestore using Owl property OwlProperty : hasConcept.
-We describe this workflow in Figure 4.
+We use exact matching to map attributes to domain concepts and we store such mappings as triples in a triplestore using Owl property OwlProperty: hasConcept.
 It is always possible that some of the input data will not match any of the domain concepts in the ontology.
 We treat such data as unknown concepts and we annotate them as Unknown.